unibas-gravis/scalismo-tutorial/docs/index.md

 Each tutorial contains links to videos and articles from the online course, which will provide some theoretical background.

-### Data
+### Preparation

-The datasets used in these tutorials can downloaded from [here](https://drive.switch.ch/index.php/s/zOJDpqh2ZGxzJJH).
+To run the code in the tutorials, you will need to setup a project using the latest scalismo version.
+How to do this is described on [this page](https://github.com/unibas-gravis/scalismo/wiki/Setup-a-project-using-Scalismo).
+You will also need to [download](https://drive.switch.ch/index.php/s/zOJDpqh2ZGxzJJH) the datasets used in the tutorials and unzip them into your project folder.

 ### Tutorials